Engineered Near and Far Field Optical Response of Dielectric Nanostuctures using Focused Cylindrical Vector Beams: Introduction

-The optical behavior is usually controlled by modifying the size, shape, coupling and materials of the nanoparticles \cite{yan_magnetically_2015, reena_tunable_2016, wiecha_strongly_2017, baranov_all-dielectric_2017, bag_transverse_2018}, but alternative approaches involving focused cylindrical vector beams (CVB), such as Laguerre~Gaussian beams carrying various angular momentum \cite{youngworth_focusing_2000, zhan_cylindrical_2009}, are being considered.
-Contrary to a linearly polarized plane wave or even a focused Gaussian beam, azimuthally or radially polarized beams were used to selectively excite either magnetic or electric multipolar modes, leading to the modification of the scattering spectrum and radiation pattern of a given individual nanoantenna \cite{banzer_experimental_2010, wozniak_selective_2015, manna_selective_2020, parker_excitation_2020}.
+The optical behavior is usually controlled by modifying the material \cite{baranov_all-dielectric_2017}, size \cite{cao_tuning_2010,fu_directional_2013}, shape \cite{reena_tunable_2016, wiecha_strongly_2017}, and coupling \cite{yan_magnetically_2015, shibanuma_experimental_2017} of the nanoparticles, but alternative approaches involving focused cylindrical vector beams (CVB), such as higher-order Laguerre-Gaussian singular beams \cite{youngworth_focusing_2000, zhan_cylindrical_2009}, are being considered.
+Contrary to a linearly polarized excitation (plane wave or focused Gaussian beam), an azimuthally or radially polarized beam was used to selectively excite either magnetic or electric multipolar modes, leading to the modification of the scattering spectrum and radiation pattern of a given individual nanoantenna \cite{banzer_experimental_2010, wozniak_selective_2015, manna_selective_2020, parker_excitation_2020}.

-Recent works deal with various dielectric or plasmonic nanostructures, from single nanoobjects \cite{bautista_second-harmonic_2012, manna_selective_2017} to an assembly of a few nanoparticles \cite{yanai_near-_2014, reich_selection_2020, kroychuk_enhanced_2020}.
-In this article, we present numerical simulations applied to silicon spheres (Si NS) and spheroids to investigate the influence of shape anisotropy and the kind of excitation on the electric and magnetic dipole modes, and on the anapole.
-These simulations are thus promising for engineering the far field scattering properties, switching for instance from a strongly radiating to a nonradiating mode at a given wavelength, as well as controlling, separating, and enhancing the electric and magnetic near fields.
+Recent studies deal with various dielectric or plasmonic nanostructures, from single nano-objects \cite{bautista_second-harmonic_2012, manna_selective_2017} to an assembly of a few nanoparticles \cite{yanai_near-_2014, reich_selection_2020, kroychuk_enhanced_2020}.
+In this paper, we present electrodynamical simulations applied to silicon nanospheres and nanospheroids (Si NS) to investigate the effect of shape anisotropy and the kind of CVB excitation on the behavior of the electric and magnetic dipole modes, as well as the anapole.
+We thus show that, by selecting the Si NS and CVB, it is possible to engineer the far-field properties, such as modifying the radiation pattern and scattering directivity or switching from a strongly radiating to a nonradiating mode at a fixed wavelength, as well as the near-field properties such as controlling, separating spatially, and enhancing electric and magnetic hotspots.